makerdao/community/governance/polls/Governance Communications Core Unit (COM-001) Funding Request - December 12, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Approving the winddown spending that includes compensation for the facilitator during the month of January in addition to a few one-time expenses detailed in the offboarding proposal, despite the budget expiring on 2022-12-31.
+* Approving the winddown spending that includes compensation for the facilitator during January in addition to a few one-time expenses detailed in the offboarding proposal, despite the budget expiring on 2022-12-31.
 * Note that no additional funds transfer would be needed, as this poll asks for permission to continue using the previous budget stream past 2022-12-31.

 Please review the discussion [thread](https://forum.makerdao.com/t/govcomms-winddown-spending-permission/19067) to help inform your position before voting.